Visit Montmartre, Paris

 Over the years, Montmartre has been home to artists like Van Gogh and Picasso and the setting for movies like An American in Paris and Amélie Poulain.
 With all this history and culture, it’s not hard to find amazing things to do in Montmartre!

-Filled with cobblestone alleys, hidden cafes, artists, and history, Montmartre is a picturesque area to explore.
-So, if you’re ready to see this spectacular neighborhood, then here’s a list of unique things to do in Montmartre, Paris, for every kind of traveler.
+So, what to see in Montmartre, Paris?
+Filled with cobblestone alleys, hidden cafés, artists, and history, Montmartre is a picturesque area to explore, and many of the very best things to do in Paris are located in Montmartre.
+So you’re ready to see this spectacular neighborhood, then here’s a list of the best things to do in Montmartre, Paris, for every kind of traveler.

 Montmartre Practical Information

 How to Get to Montmartre?

 Two metro lines operate within Montmartre: lines 12 (green) and 2 (blue).

 Montmartre is a hilly neighborhood with many staircases and cobbled streets.
 If you want to get to Montmartre from the airport and have a lot of luggage, we recommend booking a private transfer service like Welcome.

 Located at the top of Montmartre Hill, the impressive Sacré-Coeur Basilica (1873 and 1924) is one of the most famous buildings in Paris and a Montmartre must-see. dedicated to Christ’s Sacred Heart.
 Today, the Sacré-Coeur welcomes more than 10 million visitors per year, making it the second most visited religious building in France, only after Notre Dame.

 The Sacré-Coeur Basilica is built in Romano-Byzantine style, with a design inspired by models such as Saint Sophia in Constantinople or San Marco in Venice.
 The basilica’s plan is in the shape of a Greek cross with four domes, and it measures 85 meters long and 35 meters in width.
 You will love the light and the details of this majestic place!